Overview

 - getBytes(fileRef) to get an ArrayBuffer, which uses fetch() under the hood.

-- using fetch() manually with a bearer URL we got with getDownloadURL() or that we stored somewhere before.
+- using fetch() manually with a bearer (tokenized) URL.

 Cloud Functions

-Cloud Functions is a serverless functions offering: we run code on servers operated by Google.
+Cloud Functions are serverless functions: we run code on servers operated by Google.

-As it is a secure environment, we may run sensitive tasks: authenticate requests, perform server-side validation, use sensitive API keys, make sensitive writes to the database, and more.
+As it is a secure environment, we run sensitive tasks: authenticate requests, perform server-side validation, use API keys, make sensitive writes to the database, and more.

 react to spontaneous requests: two options